MatMercer/java-design-patterns/README.md

 # Java Design Patterns

-Uma coleção de design patterns implementados em Java.
-Este projeto contém exercícios práticos.
+A collection of design patterns implemented in Java for study.